AsjadSiddiqui/flutterdemo/README.md

 # Problem
 I created an app that is backed by firebase.
 Authentication as you will see is handled by firebase.
 After successfull authentication I want to show the business logic of my app to the users.
-For this I want to change the screen but somehow I receive and duplicate keys error right after login in.
+For this I want to change the screen but somehow I receive an duplicate keys error right after login in.
 What is the best practice for switching between authentication screens and business logic?